What Is IR35?

 Abuse of self-employment has been a problem for the government for decades – losing out on employer’s National Insurance based on 13.8% of the worker’s gross salary.

-With the world in turmoil over the Coronavirus and impact on the economy, tax and recruitment experts, along with employers in the private sector are keen to know if it will be delayed further, or scrapped altogether.
+With the world in turmoil over CoVID and impact on the economy, tax and recruitment experts, along with employers in the private sector were keen to see the new legislation delayed or scrapped altogether.

 Following the Finance Bill held on 22nd July 2020, it was evident that the government wanted to see it through.
-Royal Assent was granted for the changes to be enforced, confirming the new date of 6th April 2021.
+Royal Assent was granted for the changes to be enforced, confirming its eventual introduction on 6th April 2021.
+Even COVID could not stop the new legislation and the Government were going to get their way in making these reforms, regardless of the distain from contract workers and businesses.

 Who do the new rules apply to?